kirkzhangtech/kirkzhangtech.github.io/source/_posts/oracle/OraclePL_SQL_Recipes.md

 more information regarding the use of Groovy, Groovy SQL, or closures in Groovy, please see the online documentation at http://groovy.codehaus.org/Beginners+Tutorial.

-C H A P T E R  17

-  

-361
-Unit Testing With utPLSQL
+# 17. Unit Testing With utPLSQL
 Testing is a necessary evil of the application development process.
 Sadly, testing is oftentimes overlooked or bypassed when time is short.
 Distribution of untested or undertested code can lead to code that is riddled with bugs and to disappointed users.
 Unit testing with a well-constructed framework